Rapid Convergence of the Unadjusted Langevin Algorithm: Isoperimetry Suffices: Review of KL divergence along Langevin dynamics

 where the infimum is over joint distributions $\Pi$ of $(X,Y)$ with the correct marginals $X \sim \rho, Y \sim \nu$.

 Recall we say $\nu$ satisfies {\bf Talagrand inequality} with a constant $\alpha > 0$ if for all $\rho$:

 Talagrand's inequality implies concentration of measure of Gaussian type.
 It was first studied by Talagrand~\cite{T96} for Gaussian $\nu$, and extended by Otto and Villani~\cite{OV00} to all $\nu$ satisfying LSI; namely, if $\nu$ satisfies LSI with constant $\alpha > 0$, then $\nu$ also satisfies Talagrand's inequality with the same constant~\cite[Theorem~1]{OV00}.
 Therefore, under LSI, KL divergence controls the Wasserstein distance.
 Moreover, when $\nu$ is log-concave, LSI and Talagrand's inequality are equivalent~\cite[Corollary~3.1]{OV00}.

-We recall in Appendix~\ref{App:GeometricLSI} the geometric interpretation of LSI and Talagrand's inequality from~\cite{OV00}.
+We recall the geometric interpretation of LSI and Talagrand's inequality from~\cite{OV00}.
+In the space of probability distributions with the Riemannian metric defined by the Wasserstein $W_2$ distance, the relative Fisher information~\eqref{Eq:Jnu} is the squared norm of the gradient of KL divergence~\eqref{Eq:Hnu}.
+Therefore, LSI~\eqref{Eq:LSI-KL} is the gradient dominated condition (also known as the Polyak-\L{ojaciewicz} (PL) inequality) for KL divergence.
+On the other hand, Talagrand's inequality~\eqref{Eq:T} is the quadratic growth condition for KL divergence.
+In general, the gradient dominated condition implies the quadratic growth condition~\cite[Proposition~1']{OV00}; therefore, LSI implies Talagrand's inequality.